aa29zzjj/Project3/README.md

 ----

-### Task 0 Grading Rubric 50 Points
+### Task 0 Grading Rubric 40 Points

 Rubric:
-1. The execution is correct and includes the same tests as above - in the same order (the names have been replaced with Alice, Bob, Carol, and Donna): 30 points.
+1. The execution is correct and includes the same tests as above - in the same order (the names have been replaced with Alice, Bill, Clara, and Daisy): 20 points.
 2. The code is well documented: 5 points.
 3. The analysis in the main routine is detailed and clear: 5 Points.
-Within your comments in the main routine, you must describe how this system behaves as the difficulty increases.
+Within your comments in the main routine, you must describe how this system behaves as the difficulty level increases.
 Run some experiments by adding new blocks with increasing difficulties.
 Describe what you find.
 Be specific and quote some times.
 You need not employ a system clock.
 You should be able to make clear statements describing the approximate run times associated with addBlock(), isChainValid(), and chainRepair().
 4. The code illustrates separation of concerns and good style: 5 points.
 5. The single PDF file includes sections correctly labelled: 5 Points.